 Closed from 29th October 2023 until late Spring 2024.
 Individual and group visits are possible during our closed season, subject to availability.
 Please email us to arrange.

-The Museum’s collections are housed in a Category A listed building at the east end of Elgin High Street, Moray, in the North East of Scotland.
+Elgin Museum is Scotland’s oldest continuously independent museum, founded in 1836.
+The Museum’s collections are housed in an Italianate-style Category A listed building at the east end of Elgin High Street.
 Here you can see objects from all over the world, with a special focus on Moray, and from all periods of history and prehistory from before the dinosaurs to the present day.

-Admission to the Museum is free, but donations are most welcome.
-New members and volunteers are always needed to support the Museum’s activities and the service it provides to the community.
+Elgin Museum is owned and managed by the membership organisation, The Moray Society, and is run almost entirely by volunteers.
+New members and volunteers are always welcomed, to help support the Museum’s activities and the service it provides to the community.

 Get Directions to Elgin Museum using Google Maps